Sign In Register

 Is Folsom a Good Place to Live?

-Based on current data, Folsom receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, high health insurance coverage.
+Based on current data, Folsom receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, abundant sunshine, high health insurance coverage.
 Areas to be aware of include below-average incomes, long commute times, high obesity rates.
 Folsom offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs